France National Renewable Energy Action Plan

-The France National Renewable Energy Action Plan is the National Renewable Energy Action Plan (NREAP) for France.
-The plan was commissioned by the Directive 2009/28/EC which required Member States of the European Union to notify the European Commission with a road map.
-The report describes how France planned to achieve its legally binding target of a 23% share of energy from renewable sources in gross final consumption of energy by 2020.

-The expected total energy consumption in 2020 is 155,268 ktoe and hence the amount of energy from renewable sources in 2020 should be 35,711 ktoe.
-The National Renewable Energy Action Plan sets a target of the share of renewable energies to be 27% in electricity sector, 33% in heating/cooling sector and 10,5% in transport sector by 2020.
+The France National Renewable Energy Action Plan, aligned with EU Directive 2009/28/EC, outlines France's commitment to reaching specific renewable energy targets by 2020.
+This includes achieving a 23% share of energy from renewable sources in its gross final energy consumption, with sector-specific targets of 33% in heating and cooling, 27% in electricity, and 10.5% in transport.
+To meet these goals, France has implemented measures such as modifying administrative procedures, providing tax reliefs and grants, and investing in energy-efficient railway infrastructure.
+Additionally, under this directive, EU Member States are required to submit biennial progress reports on the use and promotion of renewable energy, evaluating their progress towards national objectives.

 Main incentives and laws in France

 Grenelle de l’Environnement 1 (2007) and 2 (2010) are the basis for the action plan.
 France focuses on comprehensive improvement of energy efficiency and the use of all renewable energies will be increased.
 Each administrative division of the country has to compile a plan, SRACE (Schéma Régional du Climat, de l’Air et de L’Energie), with both qualitative and quantitative targets for the use of renewable energies.
 In addition, PPI (Programmation pluriannuelle des investissements de production d’electricité et de chaleur) is a plan to strengthen the energy sector and reach the targets set.
 One target in France is also to simplify the administrative processes and increase the amount of bidding processes related to renewable energies.